kubesphere/website/content/en/docs/multicluster-management/introduction/kubefed-in-kubesphere.md

 The multi-cluster feature relates to the network connection among multiple clusters.
 Therefore, it is important to understand the topological relations of clusters.

-## How the Multi-Cluster Architecture Works
+## How the Multi-cluster Architecture Works

 Before you use the central control plane of KubeSphere to management multiple clusters, you need to create a Host Cluster, also known as **H** Cluster.
 The H Cluster, essentially, is a KubeSphere cluster with the multi-cluster feature enabled.
 It provides you with the control plane for unified management of Member Clusters, also known as **M** Cluster.
 M Clusters are common KubeSphere clusters without the central control plane.
 Namely, tenants with necessary permissions (usually cluster administrators) can access the control plane from the H Cluster to manage all M Clusters, such as viewing and editing resources on M Clusters.
 Conversely, if you access the web console of any M Cluster separately, you cannot see any resources on other clusters.